Jailhouse rock (fighting style): Origins

+Contemporary emergence

+JHR was initially practiced by veterans from the Vietnam War.

 The 52 Hand Blocks aspect of JHR was first featured in Black Belt Magazine in the 1970s.
 It was then followed by a key reference in Douglas Century's nonfiction book Street Kingdom.
 This book played a key role because it introduced one of 52 Blocks most senior living practitioners; Kawaun "Big K" Adon.
-Kawaun would unite with martial arts historian Daniel Marks and fitness innovator hassan Yasin (GIANT) to form the organisation Constellation.
-This organisation would motivate the authorship of essays like "Freeing the Afrikan Mind: the Role of Martial Arts in Contemporary African American Cultural Nationalism" by Professor Tom Green of Texas A&M University.
+Adon would unite with martial arts historian Daniel Marks and fitness innovator Hassan Yasin to form the organization Constellation.
+This organization would motivate the authorship of essays like "Freeing the Afrikan Mind: the Role of Martial Arts in Contemporary African American Cultural Nationalism" by Professor Tom Green of Texas A&M University.

+The peak emergence of 52 Hand Blocks coincided with the "Golden Era" of martial arts in America when Asian martial arts teachers began arriving in America and Chinese cinema was booming.

 This martial art style became more accessible and public at the beginning of the 21st century.

+Actor and martial arts expert Michael Jai White noted that in his youth, martial arts schools were not easily accessible as there were few of them and they weren’t a money making incentive, especially JHR because the training is serious and brutal.

+Principles

+JHR practitioner, Diallo Nkenge Frazier, claims that the foundational elements from enslavement, then imprisonment, brought forth the following principles, "warriors" are to fight for: